tautcony/ISTA-Patcher/README.md

 Overwrite patched files to its parent directory, read the notes, then run the program and, dang, it's ready to use.

-### Notes
+> [!NOTE]

-- Please ensure that all related processes been killed before starting the program.
+> - Please ensure that all related processes been killed before starting the program.
-- Import generated registry file(`license.reg`) under `Release` directory to resolve any exceptions that may arise while loading license.
+> - Import generated registry file(`license.reg`) under `Release` directory to resolve any exceptions that may arise while loading license.
-- Please ensure that both `ILeanActive` and `OSSModeActive` in the configuration file are set to `false`, otherwise `DealerData` will not load the default configuration correctly.
+> - Please ensure that both `ILeanActive` and `OSSModeActive` in the configuration file are set to `false`, otherwise `DealerData` will not load the default configuration correctly.
-- Please ensure that the `Logging.Directory` in the configuration file is a relative path that does not start with `%ISPIDATA%`, otherwise exceptions will occur during the log cleaning process.
+> - Please ensure that the `Logging.Directory` in the configuration file is a relative path that does not start with `%ISPIDATA%`, otherwise exceptions will occur during the log cleaning process.

-## Other options
+> [!TIP]

-There are alternative modes available, which can be discovered through exploration.
+> There are some more alternative options available, which can be discovered through exploration.

-e.g., enabling ENET programming requires adding the `--enable-enet` parameter while patching.
+>

-To view all available options, please execute ISTA-Patcher without any arguments.
+> To view all available options, please execute ISTA-Patcher without any arguments.

 ## License

 Distributed under the GPLv3+ License.
 See LICENSE for more information.

-When redistributing programs patched by ISTA-Patcher, please be sure to include an attribution statement that giving credit to [ISTA-Patcher](https://github.com/tautcony/ISTA-Patcher).
+In any case where this software is used, please be sure to include an attribution statement giving credit to [ISTA-Patcher](https://github.com/tautcony/ISTA-Patcher).

+This project has never distributed ISTA or related programs to third parties, any person or organization that makes a profit from distribution is not affiliated with this project, and any risks or legal liabilities associated with that are not affiliated with this project.

 ## Disclaimer

 Icon credit: [comboo](https://twitter.com/comboo28).

+> [!CAUTION]
-This repository has been created for educational purposes only.
+> This repository has been created for educational purposes only.
 Use it at your own risk.